brandonwie/nextjs-react/README.md

 export default PortfolioProjectPage;
 ```

-Check out more usage in the [documentation](https://nextjs.org/docs/api-reference/next/router)
+Check out more usage of the `useRouter` in the [documentation](https://nextjs.org/docs/api-reference/next/router)

 ---